April 12, 2020

 - Data – Data enrichment and categorization are the most basic and fundamental elements of the first stage toward achieving automated finance.
 These services –typically offered by traditional, “cookie cutter” Personal Financial Management (PFM) tools — are essential elements that more sophisticated platforms can build upon to advance to more mature stages of autonomous finance.

 - Insights – The next stage is when banks offer personalized financial “insights” or stand-alone bite-sized information about a customer’s financial activity.
-For example, a bank can proactively alert customers when they have enough money in their checking account to transfer over into their savings account, when they should be saving for an unexpected expense that is due the following month or when they might be paying double for subscription-based services.
+For example, an autonomous bank can proactively alert customers when they have enough money in their checking account to transfer over into their savings account, when they should be saving for an unexpected expense that is due the following month or when they might be paying double for subscription-based services.

 - Advice – After establishing a deeper understanding of their consumers, financial institutions can apply the next level of self-driving finance to generate personalized advice.
 This proactive advice gives customers a “heads up” to take action based on the insights received and rectify issues before they become problems.
 By giving customers automated advice based on their financial data, transactions and behaviors, banks can help customers achieve their financial goals, such as boosting savings or paying down debts.